Fastlikelava/william-carter-portfolio/index.md

   cta_url: "/design-stories/"

 caption: "William E. J. Carter — UX & Content Strategy"
-excerpt: "UX and content strategist with 17+ years improving public services through human-centered design, data-informed decisions, and cross-team collaboration."
+excerpt: "UX and content strategist with 17+ years improving public services through human-centered design, data-informed decisions, and cross-team collaboration.

+~~At times, we unnecessarily~~ _make_ ~~our stories or instructions overly complex, crafting verbose narratives under the assumption that~~ _it_ ~~– our complexity – will convey intelligence or sophistication.
+In reality, such approaches rarely achieve the intended effect.
+Overly intricate copy, which increases cognitive load, often will~~ _make_ ~~users disengage or become frustrated with the material we present.
+Adopting a more nuanced strategy—one that prioritizes plain language and clear, accessible instructions—helps users derive~~ _sense_ ~~from unfamiliar concepts and facilitates effective communication.~~"

 feature_row:
   - image_path: /assets/images/dec/dec-thumbnail.png